ethankim13/Olympic/README.md

 # Olympic Medal Prediction
-Machine learning project predicting how many medals a country will win based on historical and current data.
-Utilized pandas, numpy, scikit-learn, and seaborn.
-Explored, cleaned, and split data for purpose of training a model.
+Developed a machine learning model to predict Olympic medal counts using historical and current data, utilizing pandas, numpy, scikit-learn, and seaborn.
+Conducted data exploration, cleaning, and splitting to train the model, applying statistical analysis, model development, and performance evaluation.